BlockSigner/business-guide/source/aes/AESsetup.rst

 - Once both documents are signed, we will send them to our partner GlobalSign.

-- GlobalSign will then contact you by e-mail or phone to verify your company details.
+- GlobalSign will contact you by e-mail or phone to verify your company details.

-If you have a domain, GlobalSign will verify whether you have control over the domain.
-Please be aware that domain verification may take a few more days.
+**You must reply to GlobalSign to complete the data verification.** Please be aware that GlobalSign may also verify whether you have control over your company domain.
+This process may take a few more days.

 - Once GlobalSign has successfully verified your company details, we will set up AES for Business for your company.